nv-morpheus/Morpheus/docs/source/developer_guide/contributing.md

       $ echo $KAFKA_ADVERTISED_HOST_NAME
       "172.17.0.1"
       ```
    1. Change the value of `DOCKER_API_VERSION` to an updated version.
 The default version `1.22` is no longer supported by Kafka.
 The supported version can be obtained by running `docker version` command and looking into `API version` field.
-For example, if the `API version` of the machine is `1.47`, the config should be updated to:
+For example, if the `API version` of the machine is `1.47`, the configuration should be updated to:

       ```yaml
       environment: